-This policy should not be confused with the procedure on dealing with harassment at work or the grievance and conduct procedures.
+This policy should not be confused with the procedure on dealing with harassment at work or the Trust's Grievance and Conduct Procedures.

-If a concern relates to the safety of a child, the Child Protection and Safeguarding Policy must be followed.
+If a concern relates to the safety of a child, the academy Child Protection and Safeguarding Policy must be followed.
 If the concern is that the child is at risk of immediate or imminent harm, the police must be called without delay.